JEPI Dividend Calculator

 Should You Buy JEPI for Dividend Income?

-• Retirees: Monthly income can help cover living expenses without selling shares.
+• Retirees: A monthly income can help pay for living costs without having to sell shares.

-• Balanced Portfolios: JEPI can add diversification for investors who already hold growth-focused ETFs or stocks.
+• Balanced Portfolios: JEPI can help investors who already own growth-focused ETFs or stocks by adding variety.

 • Income Stability: JEPI’s yield is attractive but can fluctuate based on market conditions and option premiums.